 Urethane Primer/Sealer/Clear Coat that can also be used as a fast set - iCoat Wood Primer sealer Urethane 2112

 Note: For lathe turning projects, Metal Illusion (is actually an iCoat flooring epoxy), but cures super hard and can be used for lathe type projects.
-If using on a floor, can be top coated with Renew which is a sacrificial acrylic coating or industrial grade urethane (not stocked in Canada, so if interested enquire about special ordering.).
+If using on a floor, can be top coated with Renew which is a sacrificial acrylic coating or industrial grade urethane (I have a small number of small kits of Metal Illusion in Canada, not shown on website, contact if interested.
+Or if larger volumes required, enquire about special ordering.).

-Note: When using iCoat products, this manufacturer strongly advises use of a thermal gun (infrared thermometer), for best results using their epoxies.
-This takes the guesswork out of epoxy temperature, as the temperature of a room is not an effective guide.
-As you get used to using the thermometer, and you automatically check the temperature each and every time you use epoxy, you will achieve consistent results with your projects.
+Note: When using iCoat products, this manufacturer strongly advises use of a thermal gun (digital infrared thermometer), for achieving best results using their epoxies, and consistency.
+This will take the guesswork out of epoxy temperature, as the temperature of a room is not an effective guide.
+As you get used to using the thermometer, and you automatically check the temperature each and every time you use epoxy, you will achieve regular and consistent results with your projects.

 ***Different projects and epoxies may require epoxy be heated more than others, so please refer to manufacturers recommendations.